- Our Firm

 Our San Bernardino work injury lawyers have been practicing law since 1979 and have earned a successful and respectable reputation in the legal and insurance communities.
-Our 30+ years legal experience, community development and firm name recognition provide a unique advantage for our clients.
-If you suffered an injury at work, you could be eligible for financial benefits to cover your past and future medical bills, lost wages, disability expenses, pain and suffering, and more.
+Our 40+ years of legal experience, community development, and firm name recognition provide a unique advantage for our clients.
+If you have suffered an injury at work, you could be eligible for financial benefits to cover your past and future medical bills, lost wages, disability expenses, pain and suffering, and more.
 Our workers’ compensation attorneys will take the time to speak with you, handle your case as quickly as possible, and get the maximum settlement or verdict recovery for your case.
 We know you want the best and our reputation in San Bernardino and throughout Southern California speaks for itself.
 We are among the best San Bernardino work accident and work injury attorneys you can find.

 The San Bernardino work injury lawyers at DiMarco | Araujo | Montevideo have been helping people recover and win their work accident cases since 1979.
 Our work accident lawyers know how severe work injuries can be and have the resources and experience to help maximize your case.
-They will do everything they can legally do to make you whole again.
+We will do everything we can legally do to make you whole again.
 That includes investigating your case to look for other possible responsible parties in addition to your employer or place of work.
 The additional responsible parties are known legally as Third Parties and can be a person or a company.

-The San Bernardino workers’ compensation attorneys at DiMarco | Araujo | Montevideo truly believe that it is right for those who caused you to be injured should be a part of your recovery.
+The San Bernardino workers’ compensation attorneys at DiMarco | Araujo | Montevideo truly believe that it is fair that those who caused you to be injured should be a part of your recovery.

 When a Third Party is involved in your work injury case, our work accident attorneys in San Bernardino will file both a worker’s compensation claim and a civil legal cause of action against the additional Third Party who caused your injury or accident.
 A Third Party civil lawsuit and a workers’ compensation claim are separate injury claims that are distinct.
 These claims, although separate, are closely intertwined.

 Our work injury attorneys are very experienced in handling this complex scenario.
-We have been representing injured clients who are eligible for both workers’ compensation claims and Third Party civil causes of action, simultaneously, for over 30 years.
+We have been representing injured clients who are eligible for both workers’ compensation claims and Third Party civil causes of action, simultaneously, for over 40 years.
 Contact us today for a free initial consultation.

-California law requires all employers, even those with only one employee, to carry workers’ compensation insurance coverage.
+California law requires that all employers, even those with only one employee, carry workers’ compensation insurance coverage.
 This system helps to ensure that all workers who suffer injuries while on the job have access to workers’ compensation benefits to relieve the economic stress of medical bills and lost wages.

 Once an employee sustains a workplace injury, he or she should report the injury to the appropriate supervisor or manager immediately.
 Some injuries do not manifest immediate symptoms, so if you notice something that you believe occurred due to a previous incident, report your concerns to your supervisor immediately to start the claims process.
 The State Workers’ Compensation Board will require you to undergo a medical examination from one of several approved doctors in their network to determine your condition and eligibility for benefits.

 All employers must provide injured employees with the forms required for making workers’ compensation claims and process them in a timely manner.
 Although a claim may cause the employer’s insurance premiums to increase, the employer still has a legal obligation to process a claim in good faith.
 This means an employer cannot take adverse action against a claimant simply for filing a claim or interfere with or delay the claims process for any reason.
-To learn more about the different worker’s compensation laws in San Bernardino and California, speak to one of our workers’ compensation lawyers in San Bernardino today.
+To learn more about the different workers’ compensation laws in San Bernardino and California, speak to one of our workers’ compensation lawyers in San Bernardino today.

 There are numerous issues that may potentially complicate the workers’ compensation claims process.
 Missing paperwork, failing to meet filing deadlines, or failure to appear for required hearings can all have a negative impact on your claim.
 However, it’s possible to follow all the right steps and still encounter problems.